WebFiori/docs/webfiori-json.md

 ## Working With Objects

-It is possible to add any object to an instance of `JsonX` but there is a catch here.
-If the object does not implement the interface [`JsonI`](https://webfiori.com/docs/jsonx/JsonI), then the properties that will be added will depend on the public `get` methods of the object.
+It is possible to add any object to an instance of `Json` but there is a catch here.
+If the object does not implement the interface [`JsonI`](https://webfiori.com/docs/webfiori/json/JsonI), then the properties that will be added will depend on the public `get` methods of the object.

 ### Object Does not Implement `JsonI`

-Assuming that we would like to add an instance of the following class to an instance of `JsonX`:
+Assuming that we would like to add an instance of the following class to an instance of `Json`:

 ``` php
 class Employee {